+NOTE: The Resilient Notification service can provide the user with service information e.g. caller’s information and service type.

 A UE supporting satellite access shall be able to provide or assist in providing its location to the 5G network.

 A 5G system with satellite access shall be able to determine a UE's location in order to provide service (e.g. route traffic, support emergency calls) in accordance with the governing national or regional regulatory requirements applicable to that UE.